JonJagger/cyber-dojo/readme.txt

 Katas Directory Structure
 =========================
 The rails code does NOT use a database.
-Instead each kata lives in a git-like directory structure based on its 10 character id.
-For example cyberdojo/katas/82/B583C347
+Instead each practice session lives in a git-like directory structure based on its 10 character id.
+For example the session with id 82B583C347 lived at cyberdojo/katas/82/B583C347
-Each started avatar has a sub-directory underneath this, for example cyberdojo/katas/82/B583C347/wolf
+Each started animal has a sub-directory underneath this, for example cyberdojo/katas/82/B583C347/wolf
-Each started avatar has a sandbox sub-directory where its files are held, eg cyberdojo/katas/82/B583C347/wolf/sandbox
+Each started animal has a sandbox sub-directory where its files are held, eg cyberdojo/katas/82/B583C347/wolf/sandbox

 Git Repositories
 ================
-Each started animal avatar has its own git respository, eg cyberdojo/katas/82/B583C347/wolf/.git
+Each started animal has its own git respository, eg cyberdojo/katas/82/B583C347/wolf/.git
 The starting files (as loaded from the wolf/manifests.rb file) form tag 0 (zero).
 Each run-the-tests event causes a new git commit and tag, with a